THE GIVING PROJECT

 Inspiring, biblically-grounded, mission-focused generosity, without manipulation

-The Generosity Project helps leaders grow financial giving in their congregation by:
+The Giving Project helps leaders grow financial giving in their congregation by:

 - analyzing giving trends and building a strategic and contextual approach to giving